 He is a member of the Lithics Study Society and the Medieval Pottery Research Group.

-We have brought together some of the most experienced and talented community archaeologists in the region to provide the best heritage and educational opportunities available.
+At Mercian Archaeological Services CIC, we have brought together some of the most experienced and talented community archaeologists in the region to provide the best heritage and educational opportunities available.

 We are a dedicated and skilled team of archaeologists with knowledge based in the local area, who are passionate about researching and promoting the heritage of the region.